emtato/tempo./README.md

-# Tempo: Keep pace with your day.
+# tempo. : Keep pace with your day.

 An intent first calendar built to make planning feel faster, clearer, and more natural.